 Bite problems associated with the alignment of the jaws, muscles and teeth cause the majority of TMJ disorders.
 By adjusting your bite (the way your teeth come together), many times we can properly align the teeth, muscles and jaws to be in the most comfortable positions.
 This alignment correction will often reduce or eliminate your TMJ symptoms.

-A diagnosis by Dr. Skrobanek is important in order to determine the best course of treatment.
+Consultation of your TMJ issues by Dr. Skrobanek is an important first step in determining the best course of treatment.